-The Hunter-Bellevue School of Nursing is the flagship nursing program of the City University of New York.
+The Hunter-Bellevue School of Nursing is the flagship nursing school of the City University of New York.
 The HBSON is located on the Brookdale Health Sciences Campus of Hunter College, 425 E. 25th Street at 1st Avenue, adjacent to the VA Hospital, Bellevue Hospital, and NYU Medical Center.
-Our undergraduate programs combine liberal arts and professional education with a humanistic and comprehensive approach to health care, leading to a Bachelor of Science degree.
+Our undergraduate programs combine liberal arts and professional education with a humanistic and comprehensive approach to health care, leading to a Bachelor of Science (BS) degree in nursing.

-The Accelerated Second-Degree program (A2DP) is designed for students who have earned non-nursing baccalaureate degrees and are interested in a career change.
+The Accelerated Second-Degree (A2D) program is designed for people with non-nursing baccalaureate degrees who are interested in a career change.
 The 51 credit program is based on the generic baccalaureate program, but is organized to be completed by adult learners over 18 months of full-time study.
 Upon graduation, students are eligible to take the NCLEX-RN licensing exam.

 Course of Study